 - Coarse Kosher salt: This turkey brine recipe is pretty much foolproof except you have to make sure you are using the correct type of salt.
 I have written the recipe using coarse kosher salt, which is what we always use.
 It's affordable, easily accessible, and gives great flavor without making the meat too salty.

-- Water: Some brining recipes call for apple juice but after much experimenting, I’ve decided that we get better results with just plain water for the liquid part of this brine recipe.
+- Water: Some brining recipes call for apple juice or apple cider but after experimenting, I've decided that we get better results with just 2 gallons of water for the liquid part of this brine recipe.

 - Brown sugar: I love adding a little sweetness to the brine.

-- Peppercorns: Don’t substitute with ground pepper.
+- Black peppercorns: Don't substitute with ground pepper.
 You want whole peppercorns (any variety will work) for a brine.

 - Garlic: No need to spend time mincing garlic cloves for this brine recipe.
 Just smash them flat with the back of a knife and throw them in.